microsoftgraph/dataconnect-solutions/ARMTemplates/Archimedes Capacity Scenario/readme.md

 ![](Images/25.png)

 6. Provide the parameters of the Linked Service
-        a.
-Select Authentication Type = Service Principal
+    - Select Authentication Type = Service Principal
-        b.
-Use the storage account name, SPN id and secret (SPN key) from the pre-req steps above
+    - Use the storage account name, SPN id and secret (SPN key) from the pre-req steps above
-        c.
-Test Connection and then click on Create
+    - Test Connection and then click on Create

 ![](Images/25a.png)